How to build a profitable podcast.

 Before you pick a publishing frequency – make sure you can stay on schedule.

 You don’t want a complicated name that doesn’t clearly describe what the episode is about.
-You also want to make it quickly come up in searches.
+You also want to it arise in Google search... so again, consider keywords.
+Google recently started incorporating podcast episodes in search results.

 You don’t want to make it longer than it should be, but it must also be descriptive enough.
 Like the podcast name, you should avoid names that are hard to explain.